Data protection information

 Data erasure and storage period

 Your personal data will be deleted or blocked as soon as the purpose of storage no longer applies.
-Data may also be stored if this has been provided for by the European or national legislator in EU regulations, laws or other provisions to which the controller is subject.
-The data will also be blocked or erased if a storage period prescribed by the aforementioned standards expires, unless there is a need for further storage of the data for the conclusion or fulfilment of a contract.
+Storage may also take place if this has been provided for by European or national legislators in EU regulations, laws, or other provisions to which the controller is subject.
+The data will also be blocked or deleted if a storage period prescribed by the aforementioned standards expires, unless there is a need for further storage of the data for the conclusion or fulfilment of a contract.

-If you apply for a job at HEAG, your data (profile, application and any test results from a recruitment test) will be placed in your personnel file.
-Your personal application data will generally be deleted automatically six months after completion of the application process.
-The background to this is the need for comprehensive documentation of the application process in the event of the assertion and/or defence of labour law claims by former applicants.
-The legal basis for this data processing is our overriding legitimate interest in a comprehensive legal defence in accordance with Article 6(1)(f) GDPR.
-We will not inform you about the deletion of the data.
+Your personal application data will generally be deleted automatically six months after the application process has been completed.
+The reason for this is the need for comprehensive documentation of the application process in the event of claims being asserted and/or defended by former applicants under labor law.
+The legal basis for this data processing is our overriding legitimate interest in full legal defense in accordance with Article 6(1)(f) GDPR.
+No notification of the deletion of the data will be provided.

-G. Data protection information on the use of season tickets as eTicket Rhine-Main (e.g. Deutschlandticket, schoolchildren’s ticket, senior citizens’ ticket)
+G. Data protection information on the use of commutation tickets as eTickets Rhein-Main (e.g., Deutschlandticket, SchülerTicket, Seniorenticket)

-Name and contact details of the responsible body and the company data protection officer:
+Name and contact details of the controller and the company data protection officer

 Joint responsibility for data processing

-As part of the eTicket RheinMain, HEAG mobilo and HEAG mobiBus operate a database, the ‘network-wide background system’ (vHGS), for the administration and processing of the eTicket RheinMain in joint responsibility with all participating transport companies and sales service providers used by transport companies (= customer contract partners) and the Rhein-Main-Verkehrsverbund GmbH (= RMV).
+As part of the eTicket RheinMain, HEAG mobilo and HEAG mobiBus operate a database, the “network-wide background system” (vHGS), in joint responsibility with all participating transport companies and sales service providers employed by transport companies (= customer contract partners) as well as Rhein-Main-Verkehrsverbund GmbH (= RMV) (vHGS), for the administration and processing of the eTicket RheinMain.

-The respective customer contract partners collect and process customer data on their own responsibility within the scope of their area of responsibility.
-RMV is responsible for the technical and functional operation of the vHGS and is authorised to use other companies (processors) to support it in the functional and technical operation of the database, for example also for the creation and dispatch of eTickets and paper tickets.
+The respective customer contract partners collect and process customer data independently within their area of responsibility.
+RMV is responsible for the technical and professional operation of the vHGS and is entitled to use other companies (processors) to support it in the professional and technical operation of the database, for example for the creation and dispatch of eTickets and paper tickets.

-The joint responsibility for data processing, in particular the competences and responsibilities of the parties involved, has been agreed in writing in accordance with Article 26 GDPR (joint controllership).
-The main contents of this agreement and a current list of the customer contract partners involved in the vHGS are available at www.rmv.de/vhgs-joint-controllership.
+The joint responsibility for data processing, in particular the responsibilities and liabilities of the parties involved, is agreed in writing in accordance with Article 26 GDPR (joint controllership).
+The essential contents of this agreement and a current list of customer contract partners involved in the vHGS are available at www.rmv.de/vhgs-joint-controllership.

 Purpose of data processing